openstack/ironic-specs/specs/kilo/implement-cleaning-states.rst

 https://blueprints.launchpad.net/ironic/+spec/implement-cleaning-states

-When a node has finished a workload, drivers should have the opportunity to run a set of tasks immediately after tear down and before the node is available for scheduling again.
+When a node has finished a workload, driver interfaces should have the opportunity to run a set of tasks immediately after tear down and before the node is available for scheduling again.

 Problem description